Sometimes, issues that you’ve just skimmed over burst forth in bunches, demanding attention.

 Lately, that issue in my bankruptcy cases has been insurance.

-Because its treatment varies so, we need to be asking more pointed questions of clients about both insurance policies and the debtor as beneficiary.
+Because its treatment varies so, we need to be asking more pointed questions of clients about all vehicle services from Miller Hanover Insurance policies and the debtor as beneficiary.

 Unmatured life insurance